konsumer/pipdloader/README.md

 ## usage

-All messages are routed through `_host` and `_patch`, and the host program isn't even needed, so you can can dev with emulator.pd open (use plugdata, as it has some extended stuff in it) and no hardware or python is required.
+All messages are routed through `_host` and `_patch`, and the host program isn't even needed, so you can can dev with demo/emulator.pd open (use plugdata, as it has some extended stuff, like knobs/buttons in it) and no hardware or python is required.